-[Updated 11/9/2021] This year marks the 28th anniversary of the first time I set foot in the Amazon as a middle school science teacher – a teacher who had never been out of the country but secretly harbored a dream of being an explorer.
+The first time I traveled internationally was also the first time I set foot in the Amazon.
+I was a young middle school science teacher – a teacher who secretly harbored a dream of being an explorer.

-Twenty-six Twenty-nine years ago, a teaching colleague and I made the spontaneous decision to join a group of US educators heading to the heart of the Peruvian Amazon.
-In less than a month and with only the vaguest idea of what we were getting ourselves into, we to jumped on a plane and settled into our seats for the flight from Miami to Iquitos, Peru.
+On a whim, a teaching colleague and I made the spontaneous decision to join a group of US educators heading to the heart of the Peruvian Amazon.
+With only the vaguest idea of what we were getting ourselves into, we to jumped on a plane and settled into our seats for the flight from Miami to Iquitos, Peru.
 The only indication that we were approaching our destination was an announcement from the captain – there were no lights that we could see until we hit the ground.
 It was as if the jungle had opened up and swallowed us whole.

 That ‘once-in-a-lifetime’ trip to the Amazon put me on a path I never could have imagined when I first stepped off the boat into that inky Amazon night.
-The rest, as they say, is history – a history filled with dozens of rainforest expeditions for students and teachers and an eventual return to where it all began.
-In 2013, I was given the gift of a lifetime when the founder of Environmental Expeditions, Dr. Frances Gatz, handed the Amazon Rainforest Workshop programs and the wonderful blue morpho mascot over to me.
+The rest, as they say, is history – a history filled with dozens of rainforest expeditions for students and teachers and an eventual return to where it all began – the Peruvian Amazon.
+In 2013, I was given the gift of a lifetime when the founder of Environmental Expeditions, Dr. Frances Gatz, handed her Amazon Rainforest Workshop programs and its wonderful blue morpho butterfly mascot over to me.

-Next summer, I will once again join another group of amazing educators in the Peruvian Amazon.
-As I follow them down the trail, I know my thoughts will return, as they always do, to my own transformational moment so many years ago.
-I can’t help but wonder what their moment will be and where it will take them.
+This summer, as I follow yet another group of educators down the trail, I know my thoughts will return, as they always do, to my own transformational moment so many years ago.
+I can’t help but wonder what their moment of AWE will be and where it will take them.

 – Christa Dillabaugh, Executive Director of the Morpho Institute